Li Rui: Young Communist activist

-In 1945, Li was made the secretary to Gao Gang, a post which he held until 1947.
-In October 1952, after the Communist victory in the Chinese civil war, Li became a part of the Ministry of Water Resources.
+In 1945, Li was made the secretary to Gao Gang, the head of the Northeastern bureau of the CCP, a post which Li held until 1947.
+In October 1952, after the Communist victory in the Chinese civil war, Li joined the Ministry of Water Resources.
 By 1958, he had risen to become its deputy head, the youngest vice-minister in China.
-He attracted the attention of China's leader, Mao Zedong, through his passionate opposition to the building of the Three Gorges Dam—Mao invited him to Beijing to argue on the issue, and was impressed by Li's zeal and intelligence.
+He attracted the attention of China's leader, Mao Zedong, through his passionate opposition to the proposed Three Gorges Dam on the Yangtze River.
+Mao invited Li to Beijing to argue on the issue, and was impressed by his zeal and intelligence.
+Many years later, Li's personality was described as "blunt, brash, and quick-witted" in The New York Times' obituary.
+Although Li supported the use of hydropower over coal power, he warned that a large dam on the Yangtze would lead to cost overruns and organisational conundrums.
+Li reported to Mao that the dam would do little to solve downstream flooding, as many large tributaries enter the Yangtze after the planned dam location.
+He successfully persuaded Mao to postpone the start of the project.

-Secretary for Mao, labor camp, and exile
+Secretary for Mao, labour camp and exile

-Mao hired Li as his personal secretary for industrial affairs, but his criticisms of the Great Leap Forward and support for Peng Dehuai soon became an issue.
-At a 1959 meeting in Lushan, Li insisted on opposing Mao's views, and was branded an anti-Maoist conspirator.
-Li later declared that Mao was dismissive of the suffering caused by his policies: "Mao's way of thinking and governing was terrifying.
+Mao hired Li as his personal secretary for industrial affairs in 1958, but Li's criticisms of the Great Leap Forward and support for Peng Dehuai soon became an issue.
+At a 1959 meeting in Lushan, Li insisted on opposing Mao's views.
+Li later declared that Mao was dismissive of the suffering caused by his policies, "Mao's way of thinking and governing was terrifying.
 He put no value on human life.
 The deaths of others meant nothing to him".

-Li was denounced as an anti-Mao conspirator and sent to a penal camp near the border with the Soviet Union.
+Li was denounced as an anti-Mao conspirator and sent to a penal camp in Heilongjiang near the border with the Soviet Union.
 He came close to starving, but was saved by a transfer to a more survivable camp arranged by outside friends.
 Stripped of his Communist Party membership, Li was offered early release if he was willing to renounce his criticisms of Mao, but declined to do so.
-Released in 1961, Li returned to Beijing, where his wife divorced and denounced him.
-One of his daughters, Li Nanyang, became estranged from him after reporting anti-Mao remarks he had made in private.
-He was sent to teach at a small school in the mountains, exiling him from political processes.
+Released in 1961, Li returned to Beijing.
+After nearly 22 years of marriage, his wife, Fan, denounced him and divorced him again, this time for good.
+Li was then sent to teach at a small school in the mountains, exiling him from political processes.
+One of his daughters, Li Nanyang (李南央), became estranged from him after reporting anti-Mao remarks he had made in private.

 In 1966, Mao's Cultural Revolution began, and Li was asked to denounce his old colleagues among Mao's private secretaries.
 Refusing to do so, he was imprisoned in solitary confinement at the Qincheng Prison.
 Li maintained his grip on sanity by writing poetry in the margins of Communist books using iodine pilfered from the prison's medical facilities.
 Li was released in 1975 and sent back to his internal exile, returning to teaching at the same school in the mountains.